How CLC Is Pushing Back on the Trump Administration’s Anti-Voter Actions

 This overreach by the federal government is an attempt to retrieve voter data and exert control over our elections even though the Constitution gives the power to regulate and administer elections to the states or Congress.

-The threat to voters is compounded by recent reporting indicating that this information — which includes highly sensitive data beyond the scope of typical public voter information — could be turned over to the Department of Homeland Security (DHS) to be used for immigration enforcement or to facilitate improperly removing eligible voters from the rolls.
+The threat to voters is compounded by reports indicating that this information — which includes highly sensitive data beyond the scope of typical public voter information — could be turned over to the Department of Homeland Security (DHS) to be used for immigration enforcement or to facilitate improperly removing eligible voters from the rolls.

-This is especially concerning in light of recent efforts by DHS to vastly expand an existing federal program to build a national citizenship database using outdated and unreliable data sources.
+This is especially concerning in light of efforts by DHS to vastly expand an existing federal program to build a national citizenship database using outdated and unreliable data sources.

 Only Congress — not the president — has the power to pass laws that set national voting standards and override state laws governing federal elections.
 The Constitution does not give the president any role in setting election rules.